kevinwheeler/translateSearch/README.md

 # Translate Search
-### A Laravel based web application that translates a user provided search query and selection of languages and then displays the Google Image Search results for each language.
+### A Laravel based web application that translates a user provided search query given a selection of languages and then displays the Google Image Search results for each language.

 ### Website
 https://www.translatesearch.com/